ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

         Returns data that can be used to plot mesh statistics histograms.

-        :param variable: Name of the quality measurement to query the statistics.
+        :param variable: Name of the quality measurement to query from the statistics.
         :type variable: str
-        :param domain: Name of the domain to obtain the measuments from.
+        :param domain: Name of the domain from which to obtain the measuments.
         :type domain: str
         :param number_of_bins: Number of histogram columns to use.
         :type number_of_bins: int